rbi-instrumentation/rbi-instrumentation.github.io/generators.md

 3. Research laboratories — These aerosols may be used as tracers in turbulent diffusion simulations.

-Actual sizes of droplets may be measured by the RBI light scattering granulometer.

 DESCRIPTION
 -----------

 RBI produces several aerosol generators.
+They consist in:

-They consist in : a special jar, hosing the transducer, in which the aerosol takes form, a constant level vessel supplying the jar with the liquid, an electronic circuit for transducer excitation.
+- a special jar, hosing the transducer, in which the aerosol takes form,
+- a constant level vessel supplying the jar with the liquid,
+- an electronic circuit for transducer excitation.

 CHARACTERISTICS: